 There are many individuals, corporations, and organizations that are against the electronic cigarette.
 Some are simply against the action of smoking, some are misinformed about the technology, and others have a vested interest in competing products.

-For those who use electronic cigarettes, have a family member that now vapes instead of smokes, or just hate to see a good idea crushed by established industries, we encourage you to read below and participate where you can.
+For those who use electronic cigarettes or premium vapes, have a family member that now vapes instead of smokes, or just hate to see a good idea crushed by established industries, we encourage you to read below and participate where you can.
 If you live in a state with proposed anti – electronic cigarette legislation, write your Senators and Governor.
 If you care about the future of electronic cigarettes, comment to the FDA and sign the petitions.

 A single letter, email or phone call is all it takes if everyone chips in.